pusher/pusher-js/README.md

 In the `dist/web` folder, you should see the files you need: `pusher.js`, `pusher.min.js`, `json2.js`, `json.min.js`, `sockjs.js` and `sockjs.min.js`. `pusher.js` should be built referencing your URLs as the dependency hosts.

 First, make sure you expose all files from the `dist` directory.
 They need to be in a directory with named after the version number.
-For example, if you're hosting version 7.0.0 under `http://example.com/pusher-js` (and https for SSL), files should be accessible under following URL's:
+For example, if you're hosting version 7.0.0 under `http://example.com/pusher-js` (and https for SSL), files should be accessible under following URLs:

     http://example.com/pusher-js/7.0.0/pusher.js
     http://example.com/pusher-js/7.0.0/json2.js